Polarization without Parties: Term Limits and Legislative Partisanship in Nebraska’s Unicameral Legislature

-Despite a history of nonpartisanship dating back to the 1930s, the Nebraska state legislature appears to be polarizing.
-How does polarization happen without parties?
-Using interviews, roll call votes, and campaign finance records, we examine politics in the modern Nebraska Unicam.
-We find that term limits, which began removing incumbents from office in 2006, created opportunities for the state’s political parties to recruit and finance candidates, and they have done so in an increasingly partisan fashion.
-Social network analysis suggests that there is an increasing level of structure to campaign donations, with political elites less likely to contribute across party lines than they used to be.
-The results offer a compelling example of parties overcoming an institutional rule designed to eliminate them.
+Despite a long history of nonpartisanship, the Nebraska state legislature has polarized rapidly within the past decade.
+Using interviews and campaign finance records, we examine politics in the modern Unicam to investigate nonpartisan polarization.
+We find that newly-instituted term limits created opportunities for the state’s political parties to recruit and finance candidates in an increasingly partisan fashion.
+Social network analysis suggests that there is a growing level of structure to campaign donations, with political elites increasingly less likely to contribute across party lines.
+The results offer a compelling example of parties overcoming institutions designed to eliminate them.

-Keywords: Nebraska, ERGM, campaign finance, nonpartisanship, state legislatures, social networksworking papers series
+Keywords: Nebraska, ERGM, campaign finance, nonpartisanship, state legislatures, social networks

 Date posted: August 25, 2011 ; Last revised: January 16, 2015